 Mobile Responsive Design

-Another crucial part of a front-end web developer’s arsenal is a solid knowledge of mobile responsive design.
+Another crucial part of a front-end web developer’s arsenal is a solid knowledge of mobile development and responsive design.
 If a design is mobile responsive, it adapts to the screen size the user is viewing it on.
 A web developer who can write code that will lead to the best user experience on any device is an asset in any industry, especially since as of 2016, the majority of internet traffic comes from mobile phones.